snowdj/stochastic_process_notes/_posts/2014-01-14-notes-lecture4.md

 We pick:

 - A likelihood model with density $\ell(x|\theta)$ over each individual observation (a weight).
 For example, a normal distribution (a bit broken since weights are positive, but should suffice for the purpose of exposition).
-- A base measure that is conjugate to $G\_0$, with density $p(\theta)$.
+- A conjugate base measure, $G\_0$, with density $p(\theta)$.
 As before, $\theta$ is a pair containing a real number (modelling a sub-population mean) and a positive real number (modelling a sub-population variance (or equivalently, precision, the inverse of the variance)).
 For example, a normal-inverse-gamma distribution.
 - Some hyper-parameters for this parametric prior, as well as an hyper-parameter $\alpha\_0$ for the Dirichlet prior.

 To simulate a dataset, use the following steps: